-As a rule of thumb, your mortgage and interest payments plus your home maintenance expenses should not exceed a third of your gross annual household income.
+Keep in mind that your mortgage payments (principal plus interest) plus home maintenance costs should not exceed a third of your household's gross annual income.

 The first step in buying a home is determining how much you can afford to spend.
 Our advisors will help you establish a budget based on your annual income (including your household salary plus any pension or investment income) and the amount of cash you have on hand for a down payment.
 They will use a simulator to calculate the maximum amount you can spend on a new home.
 They will take into account the ongoing cost of owning a home: as a rule of thumb, mortgage payments and home maintenance should account for no more than one-third of your household’s gross annual income.